46-year-old Eric Alexander Reese was fatally shot outside the Park Place Apartments in Statesboro Friday night, August 15, 2014.

 Our Legal Take

-The Murray Law Firm is following media updates of this shooting closely and questions whether a potentially fatal security lapse may have contributed to the attack on Ms. Lassiter.
+The Murray Law Firm is following the shooting closely and questions whether a fatal apartment complex security lapse may have contributed to this tragedy.

-Photographs and a thorough inspection of the property will need to be performed immediately before any evidence, such as broken fencing or surveillance footage, may be repaired, damaged or destroyed.
-Ms. Lassiter should retain a premises liability firm without delay to ensure all evidence is preserved and her best interests are protected.
+Photographs and a thorough inspection will need to be performed immediately before any evidence, such as surveillance footage, may be damaged or destroyed.
+The Reese family should retain an experienced premises liability firm without delay to ensure all evidence is preserved and their best interests are protected.

-The Murray Law Firm has extensive experience in protecting victims of property negligence and we offer our legal expertise, if needed.
-Anyone seeking further information or legal representation is encouraged to contact us at 404.842.1600.
+The Murray Law Firm works tirelessly to protect victims and families devastated by apartment violence and property negligence.
+We offer our legal expertise, if needed.
+Anyone seeking further information or legal representation is encouraged to contact us at 912.385.9690.